-Blockchain security startup CoolBitX raises $16.75 million Series B round – TechCrunch
+Blockchain security startup CoolBitX raises $16.75M Series B – TechCrunch

-CoolBitX, a blockchain security startup based in Taiwan, announced today it has raised $16.75 million in Series B funding, led by returning investor SBI Holdings, a Japanese financial group.
+CoolBitX, a blockchain security startup based in Taiwan, announced today it has raised a $16.75 million Series B led by returning investor SBI Holdings, a Japanese financial group.

-Korean cryptocurrency exchange Bitsonic, Monex Group, another Japanese financial group, and Taiwan’s National Development Fund also participated.
+Korean cryptocurrency exchange Bitsonic, Monex Group, another Japanese financial group and Taiwan’s National Development Fund also participated.

 Founded in 2014, CoolBitX makes two products.
 One is CoolWallet S, a Bluetooth-enabled hardware wallet for cryptocurrency.
 The other is called called Sygna, a solution created to help virtual asset service providers (VASPs) become compliant with a new rule passed last year by the Financial Action Task Force (FATF).